Dana Worley - kiln-formed glass artist

 I began working with stained glass in the early 1990s and discovered fused glass in 2009.
 While I am creative, I am also very analytical.
 Fused glass (glass fired in a kiln) is a perfect blend of scientific process and creative expression.

 I make my home in the foothills of Northern Utah.
 This beautiful high mountain desert, its surrounding areas, and my travel experiences provide inspiration for my work.
 Using a variety of techniques, I strive to tell a story with color, texture, and design elements in my art.

-My work has been on display in art galleries and juried shows throughout Utah.
-I am a board member and web master for the Glass Art Guild of Utah and a member of The Artists’ Gallery in downtown Logan.
+I am a board member and web master for the Glass Art Guild of Utah and a founding member of The Artists’ Gallery in downtown Logan.
 I maintain a blog on fused glass at jestersbaubles.blogspot.com and author articles on fused glass for industry-specific magazines.

-When I am not working at my “day job” as a project manager or creating in my studio, I enjoy yoga, hiking, biking, cross-country skiing, travel, and photography.
+I maintain a "day job" as a Technical Support Manager for a scientific instrumentation company.
+When I am not at work or out creating in my studio, I enjoy yoga, hiking, biking, cross-country skiing, travel, and photography.